 Our Guest This Episode: Tricia Molloy

 How do you set goals?
 What sort of goals do you prioritize?
 Have you tried using a Vision Board to realize your goals in life or in the workplace?
 Our Velociteach guest Tricia Molloy talks to us about setting and achieving goals.
 Tricia explains the Reticular Activating System and how to use Vision Boards for your project success.
-It can be a physical board or a digital dream board - Tricia discusses the options.

 Tricia Molloy is an author and speaker who presents programs on reducing stress, achieving goals and improving work-life balance.
 Tricia consults with a number of organizations, including Marriott, Kellogg, The Home Depot, Deloitte and the Network of Executive Women.
 She facilitates vision board workshops for employees at the Centers for Disease Control and Prevention, Verizon, and Ernst and Young.
-Tricia started her own public relations firm, Molloy Communications, in 1988 to support the success of other passionate business owners.

 In the conversation, the team talks about overcoming obstacles to accomplish your goals, techniques for reducing stress and distractions, and methods for staying focused on your goals.
-We hope this inspires you to make your own vision board today!

 Favorite Quotes from Our Talk: